omeka/classic-enduser/docs/Content/Working_with_Dublin_Core.md

 **Source:** The resource from which the described resource is derived.
 The described resource may be derived from the related resource in whole or in part.
 Recommended best practice is to identify the related resource by means of a string conforming to a formal identification system.
 **Publisher:** An entity responsible for making the resource available.
 Examples: actual publisher, if there is one; entity or consortium publishing digital materials.

 **Date:** A point or period of time associated with an event in the lifecycle of the resource.
 Date may be used to express temporal information at any level of granularity.
-Recommended best practice is to use an encoding scheme, such as the W3CDTF profile of ISO 8601 (W3CDTF) Date is one of the trickiest fields to fill.
+Recommended best practice is to use an encoding scheme, such as the W3CDTF profile of [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) (W3CDTF).
+Date is one of the trickiest fields to fill.
 You will want to decide how best to use it for your project for consistency.
 There is an open text field for date so that you can reflect the type of date information you have whether it is a very specific date MM/DD/YYYY or if it is "circa 1940".

 **Contributor** An entity responsible for making contributions to the resource.
-Examples: person who contributed a story or file for an Omeka collecting project; owner or donor of collected objects;
+Examples: person who contributed a story or file for an Omeka collecting project; owner or donor of collected objects.

 **Rights** Information about rights held in and over the resource.
 Typically, rights information includes a statement about various property rights associated with the resource, including intellectual property rights.
 Examples: spell out conditions of use for specific items here; Creative Commons type; Public Domain.